openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     -04

     * added cross device flow
-    * clarified sub handling for did-based sub and sub_jwk
+    * clarified handling for did-based sub and sub_jwk
     * Revising of introductory text and scope of SIOPv2
     * corrected typos and reworked registration example data